← All insights

 2. Replace FUD with Issue-Led Outreach

 Instead, use issue-led outreach.
 Identify specific, contextual problems that a target account is likely facing.
 Did they recently acquire a company with a legacy tech stack?
 Are they expanding into a region with new data privacy laws?
+Have they had a public security incident in the past 18 months?
 Frame your outreach around these specific issues, demonstrating that you understand their unique context before you ever ask for a meeting.

 3. Operationalise Peer Validation

-Since peer recommendation is the primary driver of vendor selection, you must engineer it.
+Since peer recommendation is the primary driver of vendor selection, you must engineer it — not wait for it to happen passively.

 Do not rely on sterile, vendor-written case studies.
 Facilitate direct conversations between your successful clients and your prospects.
-Host small, closed-door dinners where CISOs can discuss their challenges without a sales pitch.
-Build a community touchpoint rather than a sales funnel.
+Host small, closed-door roundtables where CISOs can discuss their challenges without a sales pitch present.
+Publish detailed case studies that name the outcome metrics, not just the service delivered.

 4. Embrace Radical Transparency